5 Best Eco-Friendly Sofa Beds for Greener Guest Stays

 The latest organic sofa beds and eco-friendly sleeper sofas solve both these problems.

-This guide is for eco-conscious consumers looking to furnish their home with a sofa bed that is both comfortable and environmentally responsible.
-We cover the best organic and eco-friendly sofa beds, what makes them different, and how to choose the right one for your needs.
+This guide compares the best organic and eco-friendly sofa beds, what makes them different, and how to choose one that's both comfortable and environmentally responsible.

 What Makes a Sofa Bed Eco-Friendly?

-An eco-friendly sofa bed is built from natural, renewable, or recycled materials and does not contain petrochemicals, polyurethane foam, formaldehyde adhesives, PFAS stain treatments, or chemical flame retardants.
+An eco-friendly sofa bed is made from natural, renewable, or recycled materials and does not contain petrochemicals, polyurethane foam, formaldehyde adhesives, PFAS stain treatments, or chemical flame retardants.

-• Trusted certifications such as GOTS, GOLS, GREENGUARD Gold, OEKO-TEX, and MADE SAFE to back up the brand's claims.
+• Trusted certifications: GOTS, GOLS, GREENGUARD Gold, OEKO-TEX, and MADE SAFE verify these claims independently, so you avoid greenwashing.

-Each of the five sofa beds below meets all four criteria, so you can shop straight from the list with confidence.
+Each sofa bed below meets all five criteria, so you can shop straight from the list with confidence.

 What are the Best Non-Toxic Sofa Beds for Sleeping and Sitting?